LBMC/Lemaire_et_al_2019/Figure_ESA/doc/source/correlation_iupac_gene_size.rst

 Description of ``correlation_iupac_gene_and_intron_size`` script
 =================================================================

-The goal of this script is to create correlation graphics between the relative median **gene_size/median_intron_size** and the relative median frequency of a iupac nucleotide (A, T, G, C, R, W, Y, R) for every up, down, up+down regulated exons in every splicing lore project.
+The goal of this script is :
+  1. To create correlation graphics between the relative median **gene_size/median_intron_size** and the relative gene median frequency of a iupac nucleotide (A, T, G, C, R, W, Y, R) for every up, down, up+down regulated exons in every splicing lore project.
+  2. To create correlation graphics between the relative median exon frequency of a iupac nucleotide (A, T, G, C, R, W, Y, R) of up and down regulated exons in every splicing lore project. (a dot correspons to a spliing lore project)

 Example
 -------